In observance of Memorial Day, County offices will be closed Monday, May 30. For online services, visit our web page.

 Yes. eRecording enables submitters and receivers to create, sign, transmit, record, index, archive, and return the original document – all without ever touching a piece of paper. eRecording increases the speed decreases the cost and improves the accuracy of document filing.

-Entities interested in eRecording may contact a third-party vendor already contracted with the County OR build their own interface.
+Entities interested in eRecording may contact a third-party vendor already contracted with the County.

 If your document meets the listed requirements, it will be recorded, entered into the permanent public record, and given a reception number.
 The document is then scanned and a digitized image is created.
 Once the quality of the image is verified, the data (Grantor, Grantee, legal description and cross references) is Indexed so that it may be found by anyone searching for it.
 Once the Indexing data has been verified, the document will be returned to the submitting party.
 Subdivision plats and Land Survey Plats are excluded, as State law requires these items to be retained by the Clerk.